JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 As the content of the Bayesian statistics e-book requires a strong mathematics background to comprehend, Mine tries to make lessons more inviting for readers new to Bayesian statistics by complementing mathematical concepts with story telling, step by step computing instructions and the use relevant examples (Weather, Spotify data, Hotel bookings) that most lay person can relate.
 The goal is to encourage learners to embrace a growth mindset by learning from mistakes and not be discouraged when things are unclear when seen for the first time.
 Mistakes can still be good if it teaches you something.
 More ways to make teaching material accessible can be found the paper [Framework for Accessible and Inclusive Teaching Materials for Statistics and Data Science Courses](https://arxiv.org/abs/2110.06355)

-I started to laugh “The proof is obvious”

 When she had finished writing the e-book, Mine began to realise how little she knew about accessibility and was curious to know why this is so.
 She decided to look back into past teaching curriculum and data analysis tools to see how much focus on accessibility awareness and support are there.
 Unfortunately, most had little to no support.
 Knowing what needs to be done, she seek the support of [Teach Access](https://teachaccess.org/) and motivated individuals like [JooYoung Seo](https://twitter.com/seo_jooyoung) to spread the need of accessibility skills in data science education for aspiring and experienced data scientist.
 Mine is currently working on designing curriculum to include accessibility awareness and use of assistive technologies in data science projects.

 Mine proceeds with some technical details on how to use R to make data visualisation more accessible.
 Examples are